Condensed milk was a baking staple when I was growing up.

 It’s thick, creamy, sweet to the extreme and tastes just like the condensed milk you remember.

-So let me know what you think of this vegan condensed milk in the comments!
-If you’ve made it then rate it and let me know how it went.
+So let me know what you think of this vegan condensed milk in the comments and please rate the recipe too, thanks!

 - Add the soy milk powder and sugar to your blender and blend them dry to mix them together well.